Home

 I am someone who is fascinated by people, how we interact and especially the way we as humans learn.
 This is not just an academic interest but a very practical one.
 We learn in different ways.
 For each of us, what we find difficult and easy to learn varies.
 We too often judge others through the lens of our own experiences.

-For our presidential year, Helen and I have chosen the theme “Learn to do right, seek justice and defend the oppressed”.
+For our presidential year, Helen and I have chosen the theme 'Learn to do right, seek justice and defend the oppressed’.
 Encapsulated in these words from Isaiah is what underpins much of what the Methodist Church has been working on in recent years.
-We can trace Conference reports and initiatives that go back over the years and that have led us to more recent pieces of work including the Justice Seeking Church work, the Justice Dignity and Solidarity Strategy and the Theology of Safeguarding report.
+We can trace Conference reports and initiatives that go back over the years that have led us to more recent pieces of work including the Justice-seeking Church work, the Justice Dignity and Solidarity Strategy and the Theology of Safeguarding report.

 The process of learning new things changes our brains and how we think and act.
 Learning is not just what others need to do.
 There are attitudes, thoughts and actions within each of us, that, if we are honest, could benefit from the effects of the challenge of change through learning.
 Those assumptions we make about people because of the way they look, speak, dress, act and many other things, may benefit from that challenge.

-One powerful lesson for many adults, is that children learn by watching and copying, whether it is what we want them to learn and copy or not.
-This was bought home to me when our younger daughter aged about 2 was found with all her cuddly toys lined up in rows and was shouting at them, I had not caught all that she was shouting but it did include the words Alleluia and Amen.
-When asked what she was doing her simple reply was that “I am shouting at the people like daddy does”.
+One powerful lesson for many adults is that children learn by watching and copying, whether it is what we want them to learn and copy or not.
+This was bought home to me when our younger daughter, aged about 2, was found with all her cuddly toys lined up in rows and was shouting at them.
+I didn’t manage to catch all that she was shouting, but it did include the words “Alleluia” and “Amen”.
+When asked what she was doing her simple reply was, “I am shouting at the people like daddy does”.
 I am not sure this accurately sums up David’s preaching style, but it was another lesson for me that children learn from what is modelled to them, even though this may not be quite what we intend.

 We ourselves learn from others and how they live and act.
 There are so many faithful and saintly people who can inspire and teach us.
 I thank God for all those people in my life who I have learnt from, some are in this room and may never be aware of the way they have taught and inspired me, and continue to do so.